eclipse-4diac/4diac-fbe/README.md

 When designing new Basic Function Blocks, Composite Function Blocks or Service Function Blocks, the runtime has to be re-compiled to include code generated by 4DIAC-IDE.
-This is the main reason this build system exists.
+This is the original reason this build system was created.

 To add your own blocks, place the code generated by 4DIAC-IDE into ``Modules/EclipseGeneratedFBs/generated/``.
 During the next build, it will be